-a.
+- a.
 Academic freedom is the ability of faculty, students, and staff within the University to pursue knowledge, speak, write, publish, and otherwise explore complex, often controversial, concepts and subjects without interference or fear of reprisal.
 Academic freedom is a key tenet at MCU and is fundamental and essential to the health of the institution.
-MCU leaders, as well as faculty, staff, and students, have a responsibility to be aware of and actively protect academic freedom.

-b.
-Non-attribution is the lack of attributing any statement, comment, or remark to participants (faculty, staff, students, or guest speakers) engaging in academic discourse by name in public media or forums, or knowingly transmitting those statements, comments, or remarks to persons who will enter statements into the public arena, unless specifically authorized to do so.
-Open expression requires trust that those thoughts and opinions are treated as privileged information not to be shared in other forums nor attributed to a specific individual, unless specific permission is obtained.
-Statements by individuals admitting to illegal activity or claiming to have personal knowledge or evidence of illegal activities by others are not protected by this policy and may be reported to the proper authority.
+MCU leaders, faculty, staff, and students, have a responsibility to be aware of and actively protect academic freedom. - b.
+No statement, comment, or remark to participants (faculty, staff, students, or guest speakers) engaging in academic discourse will be attributed by name in public media or forums or knowingly transmitted to persons who will enter statements into the public arena, unless specifically authorized to do so.
+Open expression requires trust that those thoughts and opinions are treated as privileged information not to be shared in other forums nor attributed to a specific individual, unless permission from that individual is obtained.
+Statements where individuals admit to illegal activity or claim to have personal knowledge or evidence of illegal activities by others are not protected by this policy and the responsible director or designated individual must report these to the proper authority. - c.

-c.
 The relationship between academic freedom and freedom of speech is complex, but there are distinctions.
-Freedom of speech refers to the Constitutionally-protected ability to voice any idea or opinion without government interference regardless of the basis or merits of the ideas and opinions.
-However, as federal employees or military personnel, MCU's personnel have some restrictions on their freedom of speech in certain contexts and regarding certain topics.
-For example, MCU's faculty, staff, and students may not freely discuss or disseminate classified information or controlled unclassified information, such as material that is for official use only or that is personally identifiable information.
-Reference (c) describes procedures for release of information officially endorsed by an academic institution, as well as those for an individual acting in a private capacity and not connected with his or her official duties.
+Freedom of speech refers to the Constitutionally protected ability to voice any idea or opinion without government interference regardless of the basis or merits of the ideas and opinions.
+Nevertheless, as federal employees or military personnel, MCU's personnel have some restrictions on their freedom of speech in certain contexts and regarding certain topics.
+For example, MCU's faculty, staff, and students may not freely discuss or disseminate classified information or controlled unclassified information per reference (f), such as material that is for official use only or that is personally identifiable information.
+Reference (c) describes procedures for the release of information officially endorsed by an academic institution, as well as those for an individual acting in a private capacity and not connected with his or her official duties.